 The Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection notice was previously published in the Federal Register on May 10, 2016, at 81 FR 28884, allowing for a 60-day public comment period.
-USCIS did receive 17 comments from 6 commenters in connection with the 60-day notice.
+The information collection notice was previously published in the Federal Register on September 22, 2014, at 79 FR 56595, allowing for a 60-day public comment period.
+USCIS received one comment in connection with the 60-day notice.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;